-Category % by weight Description 3R (Tire Derived Product) 73% Rubber: recycled into crumb rubber and subsequently used to create a variety of products including: athletic tracks; synthetic turf fields; playgrounds; colourful, resilient flooring in recreational facilities; and flooring and mats for agricultural and industrial use.
+Category % by weight Description 3R (Tire Derived Product) 77% Rubber: recycled into crumb rubber and subsequently used to create a variety of products including: athletic tracks; synthetic turf fields; playgrounds; colourful, resilient flooring in recreational facilities; and flooring and mats for agricultural and industrial use.
 The tires were also recycled into coloured landscaping mulch, a replacement for bark mulch.
 Steel: sold to a steel recycler.
-4R (Tire Derived Fuel) 25% Rubber, steel, fibre: primarily used for energy recovery in a BC cement kiln with the steel replacing the iron required to make the cement.
-Of the 25%, 51% is the fibre, a residual from the recycling process.
+4R (Tire Derived Fuel) 22% Rubber, steel, fibre: primarily used for energy recovery in a BC cement kiln with the steel replacing the iron required to make the cement.
+Of the 22%, 50% is the fibre, a residual from the recycling process.
+5R Residuals 0.5% Material landfilled: waste component of the recycling process and fibre that could not be sold into market.
+5R Off Spec 0.5% Material landfilled: all Logger / Skidder Tires and any other program tires that could not be processed.

-Table 2 Product Hierarchy Results - 2013
+Table 2 Product Hierarchy Results - 2014